ravelonanosy/mini-projet-docker/README.md

 To run this "student-list" application, my work is focused on:
--deployment of these 2 modules in docker containers which are interacting -archiving images in a private registry
+- deployment of these 2 modules in docker containers which are interacting
+- archiving images in a private registry

 ## My plan
 - docker-compose.yml: to launch the application (API and web app)